zhol0777/bot-clony/README.md

-# bannerlordbot
+# granmark

 ## What is this?

-A stripped-down version of bot-clony for other servers that only sets banner.
+A stripped-down version of bot-clony for other servers.

-## Why re-write it?

-Kok thought it would be a good idea for the 40's server to have.

 ## How do I run this?